pop-os/bus-writer/README.md

 # Bus Writer

 This Rust crate provides a generic single-reader, multi-writer, with support for callbacks for monitoring progress.
+It also provides a generic single-reader, multi-verifier so that you can verify the results using a similar technique.
 You provide any type which implements `io::Read` as the source, and a collection of destinations which implement `io::Write`.
-Callbacks may be given to control the cancellation of the writes, and to monitor the progress of each destination.
+Callbacks may be given to control the cancellation of the writes & verifies, and to monitor the progress of each destination.

 ## Why